adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 > *how* molecular similarity is calculated affects whether a TP is deemed similar/dissimilar to its parent, which in turn affects Antimicrobial Resistance and Ecological Risk Assessment

-In other words, the cheminformatics method used for calculating Similarity between TP and parent molecules *matters* (possible future blogpost on this topic?).
+In other words, the cheminformatics method used for calculating Similarity between TP and parent molecules *matters*.

 ### First Steps in Risk Assessment of more Transformation Products